Ryan-Sheehan/gallery/_posts/2018-7-29-18-blubirdband.md

 {% include image.html path="blubird/001.png" path-detail="blubird/001.png" alt="" %}

 The main navigation tool for the desktop version of the site is this big svg ribbon that kind of snakes around the page as the user goes between different sections.
-There's a fair amount of trigonometry involved so I'll save you the Algebra 2 lesson and just say that it wouldn't have been possible without.
-[Snap.svg](http://snapsvg.io/), a framework for working with SVGs.
+There's a fair amount of trigonometry involved so I'll save you the Algebra 2 lesson and just say that it wouldn't have been possible without [Snap.svg](http://snapsvg.io/), a framework for working with SVGs.

 Since I knew the ribbon wasn't going to work as well for mobile, I opted for a more simplistic menu button.
 However, I still wanted something unique for the landing page so I tried implementing a kind of hacksaw version of a feature that had really stood out to me earlier on [Warby Parker's](https://www.warbyparker.com/) mobile store.
 When looking at a pair of glasses, if the user tilts their phone, the model's head will tilt accordingly so that different perspectives of the glasses are available.
 But since I didn't have any glasses to show off, I instead used a character from Blubird's lore, Gooseman to attempt this: